 - Make choices that match your overall vision

 Your values are ultimately what drive your identity and your decisions.
-Use this master list of personal values and a step-by-step guide to recalibrate your compass.

-What is An Example of A Core Value?
+What is An Example of a Core Value?

 Integrity, kindness, honesty, and financial security are typical examples of personal core values.
 Others often see these values as your character traits.
-For example, someone is known for always doing the right thing likely values integrity.
+For example, someone who is known for always doing the right thing likely values integrity.

 Suppose you have a core value of freedom.
 In that case, you might avoid traditional work and instead work as an entrepreneur–even if this means working longer hours and having more financial uncertainty.